jamie-codes/fpl-assistant/README.md

 ---

 ## 🌟 Future Ideas
-- Captaincy recommendations.
-- Price change alerts.
-- Squad optimization based on available budget.
+- Advanced squad optimization based on budget and formation.
+- Value for Money ranking (VFM) to help identify high-scoring low-cost gems that maximize budget efficiency.
+- Perfect Free Hit Squad Selector (within budget)
+- Double Gameweek (DGW) & Blank Gameweek (BGW) Planner
+- Injury & Rotation Risk Filter
-- Visual charts of fixture difficulty.
+- Visual charts of fixture difficulty and player trends.
-- Weekly email notifications with personalized suggestions.
+- More detailed email reports with graphs and player insights.
+- Automated backtesting of transfer strategies.

 ---

 ## ⚠️ Important Notes
-- Your cookies are only used during the session and are not stored elsewhere.
-- Make sure your cookies are current and not expired.
+- Ensure your cookies are current and not expired.
-- Use responsibly and avoid excessive requests to the FPL servers.
+- Avoid excessive requests to the FPL servers.
+- Email credentials are securely loaded from environment variables.

 ---